natashka7/GettingAndCleaningData/README.md

 * Load the features and activity labels
 * Extract the mean and standard deviation column names and data
 * Process the data
-* Merge and creates data set
+* Merge and create data set
 * The result is saved as "./tidyDataSet_Avg.txt"